What Is Progress Monitoring?

 Progress monitoring is the systematic and frequent data collection and measurement of student progress against their IEP goals.

-Monitoring student progress aims not only to assess whether or not learners have met benchmarks, but it is also used to determine which areas children may need extra practice in and identify the resources required to achieve academic achievement.
+Monitoring student progress aims not only to assess whether learners have met benchmarks, but it is also used to determine which areas children may need extra practice in and identify the resources required for academic achievement.